WHMP

-Weekends feature specialty shows on health, pets, technology, travel, cars and gardening.
-Syndicated programs include The Kim Komando Show, The Car Doctor with Ron Ananian, World Travel with Rudy Maxa, Rich DeMuro on Tech, The Lars Larson Show, along with a Sunday morning polka music show and a Sunday evening Old-Time Radio show.
-Most hours begin with an update from CBS News Radio.

 History

-WHMP signed on the air in December 4, 1950 as Northampton's first radio station.
+WHMP signed on the air in December 4, 1950, as Northampton's first radio station.
 For much of its early decades, it aired a full service format of middle of the road (MOR) music, news, talk and sports.
 It had been an affiliate of the ABC Information Network.
-In 1965, it added an FM sister station, 99.3 WHMP-FM (now WLZX-FM).
+In 1965, it added an FM sister station, WHMP-FM 99.3.

 During the 2000s and 2010s, WHMP was simulcast on WHMQ (1240 AM) in Greenfield and WHNP (1600 AM) in East Longmeadow.
 WHNP and WHMQ previously simulcast sister FM stations; WHNP was a simulcast of WAQY-FM (as WAQY, WMRE, and WPNT) until 2000 (it carried a promotional loop for Six Flags New England for several months after dropping the WAQY simulcast), while WHMQ repeated WHAI-FM (as WHAI) until 2001.

 WHMP's network of stations constituted part of a network of progressive talk stations throughout the northeastern United States that were owned by Saga Communications (others included WNYY in Ithaca, New York, and WKVT in Brattleboro, Vermont); these, in turn, were among the last progressive talk stations still on the air in early 2017.
 Because of the migration of most progressive talk shows to off-air platforms, Saga announced plans to drop the format from WNYY in Ithaca effective February 1, 2017; WHNP received WNYY's translator under a policy that allows translators to be moved up to 250 miles from their original city of license.
-On February 3, 2017, following the translator's move, WHNP dropped out of the simulcast with WHMP and became WLZX, a simulcast of WLZX-FM 99.3.
+On February 3, 2017, following the translator's move, WHNP dropped out of the simulcast with WHMP and became WLZX, a simulcast of WLZX-FM (the former WHMP-FM).